laurendelong21/clusterMed/README.md

 These clustering methods can be computationally expensive for many participants and conditions.
 You may want to run these on a remote server with a CLI.

-To use the CLI, you only need the `clustr` package installed.
+To use the CLI, you only need the `clustr` package installed and your data files ready.
+In the examples given, we use the dummy file, as above.

-Use one of the commands, following the command `cli`.
+Use one of the commands, following the command `clustr`.

 Read further for options and examples.